Yedhubooshan/Rectangular-DRA-Calculator/README.md

-# Rectangular-DRA-Calculator (A Simple UI application using Python Tkinter)
+# Rectangular DRA Calculator (A Simple UI application using Python Tkinter)
 This Python program when executed, opens a application asking required parameters for calculating the resonant frequency of the Rectangular Dielectric Resonator Antenna for different modes of operations.

 ## Download And Run the File, Note: Python must be installed :-)